 Disability insurance plans usually replace a percentage of income up to a maximum amount.
 For example, the policy might replace 60% of your income up to a maximum of $5,000 a month.
 If you have a high income, the cap might limit the percentage of your income that actually is replaced.

 The cap amounts tend to be higher at large companies where salaries can be higher, Olmstead says.
 At small companies, the caps tend to be lower.
 If your income is high, check with your employer to see if it offers supplemental coverage you can buy to get a higher benefit cap, or you might want to consider an individual disability income insurance policy.
+For those who do qualify, insurtech companies like Breeze make it quick and easy to get personalized coverage at an affordable price.

 How long is the benefit period?